Walid-khaled/Python-Decorators-in-Action/README.md

-# Decorators in Action SSD_Assignment1
+## Decorators in Action (SSD_Assignment1)
-This repository contains a project I completed using PyTorch in the language Python.
-The generative adversarial network was trained on a set of celebrity faces and can produce new realistic faces.
+This repository contains a solution for Assignment1 in Software System Design course for ROCV master's program at Innopolis University.
+Tasks discription can be found [here](https://hackmd.io/@gFZmdMTOQxGFHEFqqU8pMQ/Sy1EEcCZF#Decorators-in-Action/)

+---
-## Table of Content
+### Table of Content
 ```
 ├── src              <- directory for source files
 |    ├── main.py     <- contains 4 functions to be decorated with 4 different decorators